-I suppose to my dyslexic mum, my ease with creating beautiful words on paper, might really be a little annoying and make her green with envy!
-Who knows.
-So much hard work goes into what she does, but I’ve never been able to grasp the instincts that allowed her to produce such fantastic results, year after year.
+Watching my mother harvest bushels of vegetables every year and fresh flowers all year round can be frustrating.
+So much hard work goes into creating a garden but I’ve never been able to grasp the instincts that allowed her to produce such fantastic results, year after year.

-- remove leaves and thorns
+- Remove the leaves and thorns using some clippers

-- cut the bottom at a forty-five-degree angle
+- Cut the bottom at a forty-five-degree angle

 - Make a hole in a potato and place the cutting in the hole